CIV4210 & CIV4211 – Final Year Projects A & B

 - for discussion of structure and content of final report and oral presentation.

-For all laboratory and field based projects, a compulsory risk assessment and laboratory induction process must be undertaken by the students.
-Any work involving human or animal experimentation must have ethics approval.
-Please consult with your supervisors for details.
-Failure to do a risk assessment or get ethics approval may result in a mark of zero being awarded for the subject.
+For all laboratory- and field-based projects, a compulsory risk assessment and laboratory induction process must be undertaken by the students.
+Ethics approval is mandatory for any work involving human or animal experimentation.
+Please consult your supervisors for details.
+Failure to obtain appropriate risk or ethics approval may result in a mark of zero being awarded for the subject.

-An introductory lecture on research project, expectations and assessment, including some advice on the poster presentation and also library training on online searching and reference (end note) will be given in Week 1.
-A one hour lecture on research methodology focusing on how to do literature review and research method will be given in week.
-Two research writing lectures on how to prepare the interim report and final report will be given in week 6 semester 1 and 2 respectively while lecture on how to give an oral presentation will be given in Week 10 semester 2.
+An introductory lecture on research project, expectations and assessment, including some advice on the poster presentation and also library training on online searching and reference (EndNote) will be given in Week 1.
+An one hour lecture on research methodology focusing on literature review and development of research methodology will be given in Week 2.
+Two research writing lectures on preparation of interim report and technical report will be given in Week 6 of Semester 1 and 2 respectively while lecture on oral presentation will be given in Week 10 of Semester 2.

 Once you are enrolled in project units, visit Moodle on a regular basis to keep yourself updated about course requirements and deadlines.
-For further enquiry, please email the Final Year Project Coordinator, Dr Kong Sih Ying at Room 5-4-50, Tel: (+603) 5514 5889, Email: firstname.lastname@example.org.
+For further enquiry, please email the Final Year Project Coordinator, Dr Suvash Paul at Room 5-4-56, Tel: (+603) 5514 9674, Email: firstname.lastname@example.org.